Course Code: AELIT/ATLIT

 Length of Course: 2 Years

-The Literature (ATAR) course focuses on the study of literary texts and developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, evaluate perspectives and evidence, and challenge ideas and interpretations.
-The Literature (ATAR) course explores how literary texts construct representations, shape perceptions of the world and enable us to enter other worlds of the imagination.
-In this course students actively participate in the dialogue of literary analysis and the creation of imaginative and analytical texts in a range of modes, media and forms.
+The Literature ATAR course focuses on the study of literary texts and developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language; evaluate perspectives and evidence; and challenge ideas and interpretations.
+The Literature ATAR course explores how literary texts construct representations, shape perceptions of the world and enable us to enter other worlds of the imagination.

 Students enjoy and respond creatively and critically to literary texts drawn from the past and present and from Australian and other cultures.
 They reflect on what these texts offer them as individuals, as members of Australian society and as world citizens.

 Students establish and articulate their views through creative response and logical argument.
-They reflect on qualities of literary texts, appreciate the power of language and inquire into the relationships between texts, authors, readers, audiences and contexts as they explore ideas, concepts, attitudes and values.
+They reflect on qualities of literary texts, appreciate the power of language and inquire into the relationships between texts, authors, readers, audiences and contexts.

 Unit 1 develops students’ knowledge and understanding of different ways of reading and creating literary texts drawn from a widening range of historical, social, cultural and personal contexts.
 Students analyse the relationships between language, text, contexts, individual points of view and the reader’s response.